awsdocs/amazon-lumberyard-user-guide/doc_source/lua-scripting-ces-api-ui-uiparticleemittercomponent.md

 void SetParticleMovementCoordinateType(eUiParticleCoordinateType movementCoordinateType)
 ```

-For possible values for the coordinate type, see `[GetParticleMovementCoordinateType](#lua-scripting-ces-api-ui-uiparticleemittercomponent-getparticlemovementcoordinatetype)`\.
+For possible values for the coordinate type, see ``\.

 ### GetParticleAccelerationMovementSpace<a name="lua-scripting-ces-api-ui-uiparticleemittercomponent-getparticleaccelerationmovementspace"></a>